 7. Poodle Haircut

 The Poodle haircut is worn often by Poodles, but this haircut style can suit most Shih Poos well.
-A Poodle cut is noticeable by the shorter body hair and longer hair accentuating the face, tail, and paws.
+A Poodle cut is distinguished by shorter body hair and longer hair accentuating the face, tail, and paws.

 This popular Shih Poo haircut style is best worn by dogs with curly hair or short straight hair.
 That said, straight-haired dogs can also rock this look, especially if there’s a new collar to go with the new ‘do.